Ingredient Deep Dive: Azelaic Acid

 We’ll let you in on a skincare secret: The reality of skin barrier protection is that you don’t really need a buzzy product that screams ‘skin barrier protection’ on the label.

 Our Head of Medical, Dr Jason Thomson summarises the best of what you should look out for, “Essentially all good barrier-protecting moisturisers will include emollients, occlusives and humectants.”

-+ Use active ingredients mindfully.
-The personalised formula in your Daily Doser evolves in strength as your skin builds tolerance to ingredients like tretinoin.
-You don’t need additional layers of active ingredients in your evening routine.
+Supporting your skin barrier is all about using a simple routine and using active ingredients mindfully.
+The personalised formula in your Daily Doser evolves in strength as your skin builds tolerance to ingredients like tretinoin – so, if you’re using it then you don’t need additional layers of active ingredients in your evening routine.